The world is your oyster, shuck it!

 With his new bride Eileen, they began interstate marketing of fresh live clams to the coastal states of California, Oregon, Hawaii, Alaska, and their home state of Washington.
-During this time, the introduction of Pacific oysters from various Asian countries was being experimented with by many enterprising tideland owners on the Westcoast.
-Carl and Eileen joined the group, and pacific oyster was introduced into Mystery Bay and Kilisut harbor.
+During this time, the introduction of Pacific oysters from various Asian countries was being experimented with by many enterprising tideland owners on the west coast.
+Carl and Eileen joined the group, and pacific oyster was introduced into Mystery Bay and

 MARROWSTONE ISLAND SHELLFISH

-My grandfather Carl operated the successful shellfish operation for almost 70 years.
+Our grandfather Carl Johnson operated the successful shellfish operation for almost 70 years.

 He set up many of the high-end accounts managed to this day by his son and my uncle, Jake Johnson.
 Once the hands were changed, the company became Marrowstone Island Shellfish and they remain a significant source of quality shellfish for seafood restaurants and International markets in the Pacific Northwest.
 Their deliveries consist of fresh clams, oysters, and Dungeness Crab.
 The family company continues to reside in the same picturesque location along the banks of Mystery Bay on Marrowstone Island, just past the Nordland General Store.

-Today, I am a 4th generation member of the Johnson family working in the seafood industry.
+Today, Spencer and Allie are 4th generation members of the Johnson family working in the seafood industry.

-As a child, my life has always revolved around the sea and the plentiful bounty it brings us.
-Many early morning sunrises were spent picking oysters with my dad and brother along our family tidelands OR driving to Seattle for our weekly wholesale deliveries.
+As children, our lives have revolved around the sea and the plentiful bounty it brought us.
+Many early morning sunrises were spent picking oysters with our dad (and brave friends!) along our family tidelands or driving to Seattle for our weekly wholesale deliveries.

-As this business ramped up, we started spending our summers and weekends driving to festivals and farmers markets throughout the Olympic Peninsula - selling our freshly harvested oysters and clams and serving our gourmet seafood chowder.
-We eventually joined the Seattle farmers market scene and today we are partners with 11 markets, including the historic Pike Place Market.
+In 2006, our father, Leonard Johnson, started the company Mystery Bay Coastal Cuisine so he could cook and share our freshly harvested seafood with the public.
+As this business ramped up, we began spending our summers and weekends driving to festivals and farmers markets throughout the Olympic Peninsula - selling our freshly harvested oysters and clams and serving our gourmet seafood chowder.
+We eventually joined the Seattle farmers market scene and today we are partner with

-After several years refining my skills in the marketing, event planning and the catering industries, I eventually found my way back to my original passion - serving authentic seafood dishes to the public - alongside my family.
+After several years refining our skills in the kitchen, marketing, event planning, grocery, and the catering industries, we eventually found our way back to our roots - serving authentic seafood dishes to the public.

-We bring the seafood extravaganza to you with our unique recipes, event management experience, energetic team and of course, the best quality seafood.
+We bring the seafood extravaganza to you with our unique recipes, event management experience, energetic team, and of course,